leangjia/blender_docs/manual/scene_layout/collections/collections.rst

    Creates a new collection and adds the selected object(s) to it.
    The name of the new collection can be specified in the *Create New Collection* :ref:`ui-undo-redo-adjust-last-operation` panel.
-   This collection is not added to the current scene.
+   This collection is not linked to the active scene.
 Remove from Collection :kbd:`Ctrl-Alt-G`
    Remove the selected objects from a collection.
 If the object belongs to more than one collection, a pop-up lets you select the collection and an option to remove it from all collections.